-US housing starts fell 7 percent in February
+US February housing starts fell 7 pct after January surge

 - Pot tourists can smoke it where they buy it in San Francisco VIEW

+Single-family house construction increased last month in the Northeast, South and West, but it declined in the West.

+The National Association of Realtors said that the total supply of existing homes for sale dropped to 1.52 million in January, which contributed to sales of existing homes declining 4.8 percent over the past 12 months.

 Building permits, an indicator of future construction, tumbled 5.7 percent to an annual pace of 1.30 million.
+But that decline, too, was largely concentrated in apartment complexes, suggesting that construction companies expect more Americans to segue to home ownership.

+Builder sentiment remains positive, although it has slipped over the past three months.
+The National Association of Home Builders/Wells Fargo builder sentiment index for March ticked down a point to 70.
+Any reading above 50 indicates more builders see sales conditions as good rather than poor.

+Stock investors have also decided that homebuilding companies are overpriced after a strong performance in 2017.
+Shares in D.R.
+Horton have dropped nearly 15 percent so far this year.
+The Pulte Group is down almost 13 percent.
+Stock in Tolls Brothers had lost about 8 percent of its value.